-The internationalisation is one of the most important strategies of the UNINETTUNO University.
-In a few years, the International Telematic University UNINETTUNO succeeded in having among enrolled students people from 140 different countries of the world, giving to own identity really global character.
+It is thanks to this spontaneous mechanism of networked and global word-of-mouth that, in a few years, the International Telematic University UNINETTUNO succeeded in having among its own enrolled students people coming from 168 different countries of the world, thus giving a truly global character to its own identity.